Tarjina/E-shop/README.md

 Database: MySQL Server

 How to run the project:
-* Impost the database file to MySQL server at first
+* Import the database file to MySQL server at first.
-* Modify the Connection String as you needed to connect to database.
+* Modify the Connection String as you are needed to connect to database.
 Go to config folder of the project.